HabanaAI/Model-References/PyTorch/nlp/DeepSpeedExamples/deepspeed-bert/README.md

 ### Install DeepSpeed Library
 In order to run this model, installing DeepSpeed library is required.
-Please follow the instruction provided in the [DeepSpeed](https://github.com/HabanaAI/deepspeed) repository on a release branch matching the SynapseAI version being used.
+Please follow the instruction provided in the [DeepSpeed](https://github.com/HabanaAI/deepspeed) repository on a release branch matching the Intel Gaudi software version being used.

 ### Install Model Requirements
 Install the required Python packages in the docker container: